The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: RQ1: Migration Dynamics and User Retention

-\subsection{Attrition of academic accounts on Mastodon}
+\subsubsection{Attrition of Academic Accounts on Mastodon}

-Figure \ref{fig:heatmap} displays a count heat map illustrating the relationship between ``last status time" and ``record time'', aggregated by month.
-The ``last status time'' refers to the time of the user's most recent post, while ``record time" indicates the time at which the data was collected.

-In the initial month of data collection (November 2022), there were 7,505 active scholars who had posted within that same month.
-This number experienced a gradual decline over the subsequent seven months, showing a minor resurgence in July 2023 before continuing its descent, ultimately reaching 2,398 by October 2023.
-The figure also shows that 1,237 scholars were active in November 2022 but then not again throughout the remainder of our data collection.
-We observe a significant rate of attrition; each month, approximately 10\% to 20\% of scholars in our set stopped actively using the platform.
+Figure \ref{fig:combined_dist} (Top) gives a bar plot illustrating the change in number of active users aggregated by month and a line plot showing the monthly retention rate based on the previous month.
+In this context, we considered a user to be active if they made at least a post in a given month.
+In the initial month of data collection (November 2022), there were 7,505 active scholars who had posted within that same month.\footnote{1 scholar (April 2022), 4 (May 2022), and 32 (October 2022) had their last activity outside our collection window.
+We omit them from the bar plot but include them in subsequent analyses.} Over the next seven months, the number of active scholars experienced a decline, showing a minor resurgence in July 2023 before continuing its descent, ultimately reaching 2,398 by October 2023.
+We observe a substantial rate of attrition; each month, approximately 10\% to 20\% of scholars in our set stopped actively using the platform.
+The surge in July 2023 coincided with significant shifts in Twitter's policy on limiting number of posts user can view and officially rebranded to ``X'' which may have prompted a renewed but temporary interest in Mastodon as alternative.

-\subsection{Engagement with academic accounts on Mastodon}
+\subsubsection{Engagement with Academic Accounts on Mastodon}

 Given the central role of engagement in user activity, we look at the engagement with migrated academic accounts on Mastodon.
-To do, so we first characterize accounts based on their activity on the platform.
+Figure~\ref{fig:combined_dist} (Bottom) presents the distribution of user active spans, which we use to characterize accounts into activity patterns for comparison across dimensions in later sections.